designing with tile in the laundry room

 fornace brioni + clé casale rustico normale bundle. design: colette luesebrink design / photo: charlotte lea photography

-the humble laundry room, once overshadowed by kitchens and bathrooms as design-worthy spaces, is having its moment in the spotlight. in fact, laundry rooms show signs of becoming the new powder room—a place for creative design to flourish, and for risks to be taken.
+the humble laundry room, once overshadowed by kitchens and bathrooms as design-worthy spaces, is having its moment in the spotlight. laundry rooms are showing signs of becoming the new powder room — a place for creative design to flourish, and for risks to be taken.

 cement pattern square checkmate. design / photo indigo interiors